Union Station Denver -Domestic Violence Stalking Defense Attorney

 Protect Your Rights with an Experienced Colorado Attorney.

-What Is Stalking Under Colorado Law?
+What is Stalking Under Colorado Law?

 Colorado defines stalking under C.R.S.
 18-3-602 as repeatedly following, contacting, or threatening another person in a way that causes serious emotional distress or fear for safety.
 Examples include: